tomgrean/pdksh/README.md

     All variable except \_COMPLETE within _FUNC_, should be declared with _typeset_ or _local_ keyword, making them exist only within the function.

-for now it does not support special char like space or quotations, anyway, almost nobody would like to use those chars as command line options!
+Support for bind built-in now available!
+It's usage is similar to emacs editing mode.